 Eve M. Vavagiakis — CV

 Hello!
-I’m a National Science Foundation Graduate Research Fellow and PhD candidate in the Physics Department at Cornell University.
-I work in Professor Michael Niemack’s experimental cosmology and astrophysics lab, as a part of three telescope collaborations: ACT, CCAT-prime and SO.
-You can visit our group webpage here.
+I’m an NSF Astronomy and Astrophysics Postdoctoral Fellow in the Physics Department at Cornell University.
+I work as a part of four collaborations: ACT, CCAT-prime, CMB-S4, and SO.
+You can learn about each of these efforts by clicking on their name, and you can visit our group webpage here.